JasonOstroski/PerformHot2023CloudInfraLabGuide/content/06_k8s_platform_health/02_k8s_dashboard/index.md

 ### Exercise Steps

-1. Navigate to Kubernetes > dynakube > Namespaces > "easytrade"
+- Navigate to Kubernetes > dynakube > Namespaces > "easytrade"
+>- Resource/workload analysis (CPU/Memory)

->- Pin a metric from Namespace "easytrade" to your "Cloud Infrastructure Overview" dashboard
+>- Pin a metric from namespace "easytrade" to "Cloud Infrastructure Overview" dashboard
 >- What is the max resource analysis for both Memory (GiB) and CPU (cores)?
->- What is the max workload analysis for Pods and Workloads in the "easytrade" namespace?
+>- What are the current values for Pods and Workloads in the "easytrade" namespace?